• Skip to primary navigation

 Instructions

 1. Make the base chia pudding: Combine almond milk, chia seeds, hemp seeds, maple syrup, and cinnamon in a medium bowl.
-Whisk vigorously until the mixture is well combined.
-Store the chia pudding mixture in an airtight container for at least four hours to overnight before moving on and assembling the chia pudding breakfast parfaits.
-Note: If you are not interested in making parfaits, feel free to eat the pudding anytime after it has thickened!
+Whisk vigorously until the mixture is well combined and let it sit for at least 10 minutes before moving on.ย

-4. Store in airtight sealed containers in the fridge and enjoy with 5 days!
+4. Serve & store: Let the chia puddings thicken in the fridge for at least 4 hours before enjoying.
+Store in airtight sealed containers in the fridge and enjoy with 5 days!

 Equipment